If a device with a 4-20 mA output shows a reading of 6 mA, what is the corresponding measurement based on a range of 0-63,535?

 Prepare for the CWEA Electrical and Instrumentation Grade 2 Test.
 Strengthen your skills with interactive questions and detailed explanations.
 Ensure your success!

-The 4-20 mA signal represents a linear relationship between the output current and the measurement range.
-The 4 mA corresponds to the minimum value of 0, and the 20 mA represents the maximum value of 63,535.
-To find the measurement corresponding to a current reading of 6 mA, we first need to calculate the span of the signal, which is the difference between the maximum and minimum values of the output (20 mA - 4 mA = 16 mA).
+The 4-20 mA current loop operates on the principle that 4 mA represents the lower limit of the scale (0 in this case) and 20 mA represents the upper limit (63,535).
+To find the measurement corresponding to a 6 mA output, we first need to calculate the span of the scale, which is the difference between the maximum and minimum values:

 Subscribe